Women In and Out of the Closet

 Khayatt only began coming out in the mid-1980s when she left her partner of 25 years for a woman who had, up to that point, been heterosexual.
 As her new partner joyfully came out as a lesbian to her family and friends, Khayatt was delighted to be welcomed into their lives “as a real human being.”
 That inspired her to come out to her own mother, and to begin publishing books and articles about the challenges of being a lesbian and gay school teacher.

 Some never came out at all.
 The changes that would allow women to be open about their sexuality and their intimate relationships would take many more years to come, and would be fought for and won by activists on the ground, not politicians.
-Almost all would agree, though, that the legal reforms inspired conversations that became significant moments in their lives as a lesbian or queer person.
+Almost all would agree, though, that the legal reforms inspired conversations which became significant moments in their lives as lesbians or queer people.

 Elise Chenier is a Professor of History at Simon Fraser University in Burnaby, BC where she is the founder and Director of the Archives of Lesbian Oral Testimony (alotarchives.org).
 She has been researching and writing on the history of sexuality for thirty years, and is currently writing a book on same-sex marriage from the 1950s to the 1980s.